NicholasAntoniadesEngineer/Technical-Assessment/README.md

 # Technical Assessment
-This repo will be used to hold the assignment set out as part of the interview process for an embedded software role:
+This repo will be used to hold the assignment set out as part of the interview process for an embedded software role.

 # Building the project and running the demo app

 1. To build the project run ./build_project.sh
 2. To run the demo app enter the build directory and run ./AppMain

 # Open subject for reflection